Richard E. Grant: Wah-Wah

-Grant wrote and directed the 2005 film Wah-Wah, loosely based on his own childhood experiences.
-A screenwriter recommended he write a screenplay after reading Grant's memoirs of his Withnail and I experience.
-The film took him over seven years to complete and starred Nicholas Hoult in the lead role, with Gabriel Byrne, Miranda Richardson, Julie Walters, and Emily Watson.
-Grant kept a diary of the experience, later published as a book (The Wah-Wah Diaries).
+Grant wrote and directed the 2005 film Wah-Wah, loosely based on his childhood.
+A screenwriter recommended he write a screenplay after reading Grant's memoirs of the filming of Withnail and I. The film took him over seven years to complete and starred Nicholas Hoult in the lead role, with Gabriel Byrne, Miranda Richardson, Julie Walters, and Emily Watson.
+Grant kept a diary, later published as a book (The Wah-Wah Diaries).
 The book received positive reviews from critics, many of whom were impressed by the honesty of the tale, especially in regard to his difficult relationship with the "inexperienced" producer Marie-Castille Mention-Schaar.

-Grant stated in subsequent interviews that she was a "control freak out of control", and he would "never see her again as long as [he] live[s]."
+Grant stated in subsequent interviews that she was a "control freak out of control", and he would "never see her again as long as [he] live[s]".
 In a BBC interview, he again mentioned his "disastrous" relationship with Mention-Schaar.
 He related that he had received only five emails from her in the last two months of pre-production, and that she rarely turned up on the set at all.
 She failed to obtain clearance firstly for song rights and secondly to film in Swaziland.
 For the last infraction, Grant was eventually forced to meet with the King of Eswatini to seek clemency.
 During an interview with an Australian chat show, he mentioned that Wah-Wah was not released in France, and as a result, his producer did not make money out of it.